-CASA also wants to let you know when taking a drone oversees the laws may differ from Australia’s, meaning you should check and learn the laws before traveling and risking a fine or your drone being taken away.
+CASA also wants to let you know when taking a drone overseas the laws may differ from Australia’s, meaning you should check and learn the laws before travelling and risking a fine or your drone being taken away.

-Once again CASA makes it clear that flying your drone illegally in Australia can get you a fine of up $1500 per offense with a maximum penalty of $10500.
+Once again CASA makes it clear that flying your drone illegally in Australia can get you a fine of up $1500 per offence with a maximum penalty of $10500.